googleapis/google-cloud-cpp/google/cloud/billing/README.md

-# Cloud Billing Budget API C++ Client Library
+# Cloud Billing C++ Client Library

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Billing API][cloud-service-docs], a service that interacts with billing accounts, billing budgets, and billing catalogs.
+This directory contains an idiomatic C++ client library for [Cloud Billing][cloud-service], a service that interacts with billing accounts, billing budgets, and billing catalogs.

 This library is **experimental**.
 Its APIs are subject to change without notice.